alexbevi/alexbevi.github.com/_posts/2025-09-04-what-writing-a-pip-taught-me-about-leadership.markdown

 ### You Value Empathy and People

 If writing a PIP feels uncomfortable, it may mean you naturally empathize with the individual and are concerned about the impact on their morale, career, and confidence.
-That’s a strength: leaders who treat PIPs as "checking a box HR processes" risk damaging trust and culture.
+I see this as a strength: leaders who treat PIPs as "checking-a-box for HR" risk damaging trust and culture.
 Your discomfort shows you care about fairness and the human element, not just compliance.

 ### You Might Be Internalizing the Performance Gap